jgruber/khaudio/README.md

 It is recommended that you reserve the DHCP lease address in your DHCP service setup, allowing the KHAudio device to retrieve the same IP address each time it requests a lease renewal.
 You will also want to increase the lease period for the KHAudio appliance to as long as possible (typically 24h - 86400 seconds).
 Both of these precations will avoid the KHAudio appliance changing address and interupting service during a meeting.

 If you require static address allocation for your facility, the instructions for manually configuring the `/etc/dhcpcd.conf` file for raspbian strech images can be followed.
-Please create an github issue with your email address for the password of the `pi` user account, it has been changed from the default.
+Please create a github issue with your email address for the password of the `pi` user account, it has been changed from the default.

 ### Using the Web User Interface ###